What Assets Should Be Considered When Planning Your Estate?

 - Who will make decisions regarding your health care if you’re unable to

-The biggest benefit of having an estate plan is peace of mind.
-With an estate plan, you control who gets your property and can ensure your loved ones are provided for when you pass away.
+Having an estate plan brings peace of mind.
+You control who gets your property and ensure your loved ones are provided for when you pass away.

-- Real estate, including your house or land
+- Real estate, including your house and/or land

-- Cash, bank accounts (savings accounts, checking accounts), safe deposit boxes
+- Bank accounts, including savings accounts, checking accounts, and safe deposit boxes

 - Retirement accounts, including IRAs and 401(k)s